Insurance Claims in Alabama

 What to Expect Afterwards

 Insurers are also bound by Alabama’s Policyholder’s Bill of Rights.
 These rules require your insurance company to offer competitive pricing based on current federal and state laws.
-In addition, you have the right to choose your own contractor or vendor to make the repairs on your property.
+In addition, you have the right to choose your contractor or vendor to make the repairs on your property.
 Most importantly, you have the right to reject the insurance company’s initial offer.
 Your Alabama attorney can advise you about your options.
 These may include litigation, mediation, or a review by the Department of Insurance.
 For example, Alabama has a specific mediation procedure applicable to damage from hurricanes, tornados, and tropical storms.

 What Is an Auto Insurance Claim?

 Auto insurance claims involve requesting compensation from an auto insurer after an accident.
 Car accidents are incredibly stressful, especially if there are uncooperative responsible parties.
-However, your insurer’s job is to work on your behalf to secure compensation for repairs, injuries and other expenses.
+However, your insurer’s job is to work on your behalf to secure compensation for repairs, injuries, and other expenses.

 What Do You Do After a Car Accident?

 Reporting an Alabama car accident is a two-part process.
 First, you should file a police report.
 In fact, according to Alabama Legal Help, this step is mandatory if there are injuries or more than $250 in damages.
 If you call 911 from the scene, the police will respond.
-Alternatively, you can file a non-emergency report afterwards.
+Alternatively, you can file a non-emergency report afterward.
 Be sure to file with the law enforcement agency that covers the location of the accident.

 Your next step is to file an insurance claim.
 If you were at fault, you must report the accident to your own insurance company.
-However, the Alabama Department of Insurance advises that you have two options if the other driver was at fault.
+However, the Alabama Department of Insurance advises that you have two options if the other driver is at fault.
 You can file the claim directly with the other driver’s insurance company.
 Alternatively, you can file with your insurance company and let them recoup the costs from the other driver’s insurance.
 If the fault for the accident is shared or in dispute, you may need to go to court to determine who pays for the damages.

 Auto Claims Adjuster